newsnowlabs/runcvm/README.md

 - Launches `virtiofsd` to serve the container's root filesystem.
 - Configures `/etc/resolv.conf` in the container.
 - Adds container firewall rules, launches `dnsmasq` and modifies `/vm/etc/resolv.conf` to proxy DNS requests from the VM to Docker's DNS.
-- Execs RUNCVM's own `runcvm-init` init process to supervise `runcvm-ctr-qemu` to launch the VM.
+- Execs RunCVM's own `runcvm-init` init process to supervise `runcvm-ctr-qemu` to launch the VM.

 The `runcvm-init` process:
-- Is RUNCVM's custom init process, that takes over as PID1 within the container, supervising `runcvm-ctr-qemu` to launch the VM.
+- Is RunCVM's custom init process, that takes over as PID1 within the container, supervising `runcvm-ctr-qemu` to launch the VM.
 - Waits for a TERM signal.
 On receiving one, it spawns `runcvm-ctr-shutdown`, which cycles through a number of methods to try to shut down the VM cleanly.
 - Waits for its child (QEMU) to exit.
 When it does, execs `runcvm-ctr-exit` to retrieve any saved exit code (written by the application to `/.runcvm/exit-code`) and exit with this code.